Hedge relationship

 The accounting term Hedge relationship relates to the treatment of an insurance contract for risk mitigation on an underlying asset, and the set of tests for the valuation of this insurer/insuree contract.

 More specifically, "Hedge relationship" describes the criteria for including the fair value of derivatives on balance sheet as part of an effort to regulate and normalize the use of hedging in corporate accounting.

-The context here is that these contracts are valuable to a company and standardized means of including their fair value on corporate balance sheets is of interest to lenders and investors.
+The context here is that these contracts are valuable to a company, and standardized means of including their fair value on corporate balance sheets are of interest to lenders and investors.

 In general, the use of hedges and financial derivatives to protect against risk should reflect a fair value assessment of the hedge and should not appear as items in corporate income.
 For companies operating outside of the financial services sector an effective hedge should protect against undue loss without being a major component of company income statements.

 To account for the value of these contracts, then, specified criteria - as noted in IAS section 39 R.88 and updated by IFRS 9 - must be met for a hedge relationship to be deemed to exist and for hedge accounting to apply: so called "hedge effectiveness".